MicrosoftDocs/semantic-kernel-docs/semantic-kernel/chat-copilot/customizing-chat-copilot.md

         return new SequentialPlanner(this.Kernel, new SequentialPlannerConfig { RelevancyThreshold = 0.75 }).CreatePlanAsync(goal);
     }
     ```
-4. The the `RelevancyThreshold` based on your experience with Chat Copilot. `0.75`` is an arbitrary threshold and we recommend playing around with this number to see what best fits your scenarios.
+4. Update the `RelevancyThreshold` based on your experience with Chat Copilot. `0.75` is an arbitrary threshold and we recommend playing around with this number to see what best fits your scenarios.

 ## Change the system prompts
 Chat Copilot has a set of prompts that are used to evoke the correct responses from the LLMs.
 These prompts are defined in the _appsettings.json_ file under the `Prompts` section.
-By updating these prompts you can adjust everything from how the bot responds to the user to how the bot memorizes information.
-Try updating the prompts to see how it affects the bot's behavior.
+By updating these prompts you can adjust everything from how the agent responds to the user to how the agent memorizes information.
+Try updating the prompts to see how it affects the agent's behavior.

 Below are the default prompts for Chat Copilot.